-Gingivitis is also known as gum disease or periodontal disease.
+Gum Disease is also known as periodontal disease.
+More individuals will lose gum disease than any other cause.
 It describes a series of events that start with the growth of bacteria in your mouth.
 If not properly and quickly treated, it may end with you losing your tooth or teeth due to the severe destruction of tissues around your teeth.

 Gingivitis is actually an inflammation of the gums and it usually comes before periodontitis.
 However, it does not follow that any case of gingivitis will be followed by periodontitis.

 During the early stages of gingivitis, the gums become red and swollen due to bacteria in the plaque.
 It is not uncommon to bleed while brushing your teeth during this stage.
 Even though irritation of the gums may be experienced, the teeth will remain firmly implanted in their sockets.

 If gingivitis is untreated in its early stages, chances of it advancing to periodontitis are very high.
 Periodontitis is characterized by the inner layer of gum and bone pulling away from the teeth to form pockets.
 The small spaces between the teeth gums usually collect debris mainly from food.
 This debris can become infected by bacteria.
 As the body’s immune system fights the bacteria, the plaque will spread and grow below the gum line.